How this end-to-end innovation platform is helping to close the data gap on nutrition status in children and adolescents in Switzerland.

 What does a typical day at work look like for you?

 Well, it always starts with a good coffee!
-I connect with my team, always trying to lead with empathy, positive energy and sense of humour.
+I connect with my team, always trying to lead with empathy, positive energy and sense of humor.
 Then maybe I’ll have a meeting with partners about an R&D project or certification.
 Or perhaps I’ll update my board members on our progress and assess how our strategy is bringing us closer to achieving our mission.
 I also make sure I leave plenty of time to continuously study nutrient biochemistry, identify potential opportunities for innovation in nutrition status assessment and nutritional biomarkers, especially to develop science-based concepts for precision nutrition.
 I also strive to contribute to scientific publications as I see peer review as a hallmark of scientific quality.
 I am also teaching at EPFL and in several other education programs.

 Which projects are you and your team currently working on?